Kallymbenga/Challenge11/README.md

 # Challenge11
+Time Series Analysis

 Predict search traffic that can translate a successfully trade of the stock.